Never Ending Summer Tour

 The Never Ending Summer Tour was the sixth headlining concert tour by American pop rock band OneRepublic, in support of their fifth studio album Human (2021).
 It began on July 16, 2022, in Bristow, Virginia and concluded on September 14, 2022, in Nashville, Tennessee.
 They were joined by Needtobreathe and special guests; Brynn Cartelli, Amy Allen, and John K.

 Background

 OneRepublic announced the tour in February 2022.

 Show synopsis

 OneRepublic opens the show with their 2016 hit "Kids".
-The setlist if full of their hits, and multiple cover songs that were written by Tedder ("Halo", "Sucker", "Halo", etc.).
+The setlist if full of their hits, and multiple cover songs that were written by Tedder ("Halo", "Sucker", "Maps", etc.).
 When they play "I Ain't Worried" from Top Gun: Maverick, Tom Cruise introduces the song in a pre-recorded message, and clips from the movie are shown.
 Tedder leads a crowd participation during "Apologize", and at the beginning of the encore, Tedder surprises the crowd from being at the back of the venue, and starts singing "Counting Stars".
 He makes his way back up to the stage to finish the song and then goes into the show closer, "If I Lose Myself".